 Of the top-10 passing games in Tallahassee, Chris Weinke accounts for four of them during his 2000 Heisman Trophy season under head coach Bobby Bowden on the sideliine, and he is the only player to appear on this list of the top 10 performances of passing yards in a single game more than once.

 10. Chris Weinke, 2000

 In the second game of the 2000 season and ACC opener, the Seminoles dodged an upset thanks to Weinke's career night when he completed 25-of-38 for 443 yards and two touchdown passes.

 9. Jameis Winston, 2013

 Passing Yards: 444

-Possibly one of the program’s best regular-season wins came in 2013 when the ‘Noles moved to 6-0 with a 51-13 win over the sixth-ranked Clemson Tigers.
-Winston, who would eventually win the Heisman and lead the team to a National Championship, completed 22-of-34 attempts for 444 yards, three touchdowns, and one interception.
+Possibly one of the program's best regular-season wins ever came in 2013, when the 'Noles moved to 6-0 with a 51-13 win over the sixth-ranked Clemson Tigers.
+Winston, the All-American who would eventually win the Heisman and lead the team to the BCS National Championship, completed 22-of-34 attempts for 444 yards, three touchdowns, and one interception.

-The main targets for Winston were Nick O’Leary and Rashad Greene, who combined for 307 yards and two touchdowns on 13 catches.
+The main targets for Winston were wide receivers Nick O'Leary and Rashad Greene, who combined for 307 yards and two touchdowns on 13 catches.